‘Vikings’ Season 5: How Does Rollo’s Return Tie In With The History Books?

 SPOILER ALERT: This article discusses Season 5 of History’s Vikings.
 Please proceed with caution if you wish to avoid potential spoilers.

-When the actor who played Rollo, Clive Standen joined the cast of NBC’s Taken, fans started wondering how Rollo would be killed off in History’s Vikings.
+When the actor who played Rollo, Clive Standen, joined the cast of NBC’s Taken, fans started wondering how Rollo would be killed off in History’s Vikings.
 Then Rollo raided with Bjorn Ironside (Alexander Ludwig) in Season 4 and returned to Frankia with the ultimatum not to return to Kattegat with his fellow Vikings, even if he wanted to avenge the death of his brother, Ragnar Lothbrok (Travis Fimmel).
 It seemed like History had found a nice way for Rollo to sail quietly into the history books without killing him off.

 However, Clive Standen recently revealed to TV Guide that Rollo’s story is not done yet and he will return in Season 5 of Vikings.